-In the D-string model, matter and anti-matter differ in that each is the physical nonsuperposable mirror image enantiomer of the other, which is contrary to Dirac's statement that the particles are identical but differ only in charge sign.
+In the S-brane model, matter and anti-matter differ in that each is the physical nonsuperposable mirror image enantiomer of the other, which is contrary to Dirac's statement that the particles are identical but differ only in charge sign.
 If paired enantiomers possess charge, the enantiomers will possess equal and opposite charges due to their mirror image geometry.
 Restated, what differentiates matter and anti-matter is the geometry of enantiomeric particle pairs, and not the sign of charge of the particle, e.g. a sub-atomic particle without charge such as a neutron has an anti-matter partner.

-D-string energy is sub-divided into potential and kinetic types; the kinetic is further subdivided into geometric and vibrational:
+S-brane energy is sub-divided into potential and kinetic types; the kinetic is further sub-divided into geometric and vibrational:

-- The potential energy of a D-string is proportional to the level of the contracted state of the D-string; the greater the contracted state, the greater the potential energy.
-Particle matter consisting of fully contracted D-strings has a higher potential energy state than any potential energy of space-time D-strings. - 2) Kinetic energy of space-time is of two types:a) Geometric- the process of changing the lengths and sizes of the D-branes and Type I strings of the D-string.

-b) Vibrational- the rate and magnitude of vibration of D-branes and Type I strings.
-The vibrational energy of a D-string can be orders of magnitude greater than any geometric or potential energy of a D-string.
+- 1) The potential energy of an S-brane is proportional to the level of the contracted state of the S-brane; the greater the contracted state, the greater the potential energy.
+Particle matter consisting of fully contracted S-branes has a higher potential energy state than any potential energy of space-time S-branes. - 2) Kinetic energy of space-time is of two types: - a) Geometric- the process of changing the lengths and sizes of the D-branes and Type I strings of the S-brane. - b) Vibrational- the rate and magnitude of vibration of D-branes and Type I strings.
+The vibrational energy of an S-brane can be orders of magnitude greater than any geometric or potential energy of an S-brane.

-The author suggests that the formation of matter and anti-matter occurs when a photon with sufficient kinetic vibrational energy interacts with a single unit of space-time, increasing the potential energy of the space-time D-string by contracting the D-branes and strings.
+The author suggests that the formation of matter and anti-matter occurs when a photon with sufficient kinetic vibrational energy interacts with a single unit of space-time, increasing the potential energy of the space-time S-brane by contracting the D-branes and strings.
 Once the initial unit of space-time has converted into a quantum particle of matter, additional quantum particle pair aggregates are generated from opposing mirror image D-branes of the initial quantum particle of matter.
 Therefore, three distinct quantum particle matter and anti-matter pairs serve as elemental building blocks for particle matter.
-Einstein's equation for energy and mass equivalence [17] is shown in equation 2.1, defines the quantum level of contraction (QL), which indicates the amount of potential energy present.
-The greater the contracted state, or increase in the magnitude of a QL, the greater the potential energy of the D-string.
-The potential energy of a space-time unit may be stated mathematically by inserting a term into Einstein's equation, which expresses the QL of the space-time unit; QL^x is the quantum level of contraction of space-time, and QL^n represents the QL of a quantum particle of matter.
-Inputting energy into a D-string increases the D-string's QL.
-If the D-string absorbs a sufficient amount of energy, then the D-string will contract until the QL^x equals QL^n and equation 2.2 reduces to Einstein's equation, at which point space-time converts into matter.
+Einstein's equation for energy and mass equivalence [17] is shown in equation 2.1,

-$$E = mc^2 \tag{2.1}$$
+$$E = mc^2 (2.1)$$